(Pocket-lint) - Google has had a wide range of video and chat solutions over the years, many discontinued and many overlapping in their offering.

 Google Meet is all about video conferencing on the large scale.
-At a free level you get support up to 100 participants, but there's support for up to 250 participants or 100,000 viewers on a livestream at the top Enterprise level.
+At a free level, you get support for up to 100 participants, but there's support for up to 500 participants or 100,000 viewers on a live stream at the top Enterprise level.

-Google has been adding functions to Google Meet to make it more consumer friendly, adding controls, a gallery view, more advanced screen sharing options, including individual Chrome tabs - although some of these controls aren't as granular as Zoom when it comes to participant control and screen sharing.
+Google has been adding functions to Google Meet to make it more consumer-friendly, adding controls, a gallery view, and more advanced screen sharing options, including individual Chrome tabs - although some of these controls aren't as granular as Zoom when it comes to participant control and screen sharing.

 Google pushes the security angle, however, saying that it's encrypted in transmission as well as encrypted when saved on Google Drive.
 It supports video up to 720p and anyone with a Google account can join a Google Meet.

 Google Meet runs in a browser with no need for plug-ins or desktop apps.
 There are apps for Android and iOS devices.
 Google says that running in common browsers makes it more secure.

 After the merge between Google Duo and Meet, the existing iOS and Android app has been renamed to Google Meet (original).
 It still functions as before, but those wanting to benefit from all of Duo's additional features will need to transition to the new Google Meet app.
 Thankfully, chat history and contacts will still remain in place in the new app.